World Economic Forum cancels 2021 annual meeting in Singapore

 “But ultimately the health and safety of everyone concerned is our highest priority,” he said.

-Reporting by Michael Shields and John Geddie; Writing by John Revill; Editing by Toby Chopra, Catherine Evans and Hugh Lawson
+Reporting by Michael Shields, John Geddie and Chen Lin; Writing by John Revill; Editing by Hugh Lawson, Ed Davies and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.